rkatic/hrid/README.md

 Additional care is taken in case of rollbacks of transactions, making sure no query will leak in an external execution context.

 This allows you to safely use `Promise.all` and to implement reusable code without having to predict/limit the context where it will be used.

+Note: Hrid uses (default) READ COMMITTED isolation level, and to make transactions concurrently safe with multiple backend instances, you'll still have yo use implicit/explicit locks when needed.
+Hrid ensures that transactions (and related locks) opened by a backend instance are correctly handled (not mixed) even in highly concurrent JS logic (for example, by using `Promise.all`).

 ## Installation